Rosuav/ThirdSquare/README.md

        order (eg lexically by zone identifier) even when multiple have the same frequency.
 Frequency-based ordering is unnecessary if the full recursive search is performed, but this should be cheaper (I think!).
+    4. If the mythic zone is needed, add it.
+If it's there but we have three or more real zones, remove it.
-    4. The number of zones in the union at the end is the ticket's zone count.
+    5. The number of zones in the union at the end is the ticket's zone count.
-4. Halve the zone count if this is an off-peak ticket.
+4. If all of the day's touches are in off-peak times (10AM-3PM or 7PM-6AM, or all day on weekends and public holidays), halve the ticket price.
+A normal trip is entirely capable of touching on during off-peak and then continuing into shoulder-peak, but usually not into full peak when services are most packed; the discounted fare will thus help keep traffic away from peak.
+   As long as no peak-time touch-on occurs, the ticket counts as off-peak.
 5. If the current zone count exceeds the paid-for zone count, charge for the additional zone(s) and reject the touch if the charge is rejected.
    1. If there are sufficient ticket credits, deduct them and approve.